madewithsmiles/website/README.md

 ## Spring 2017 Projects

-### Machine Learning: Sherlock
+### Computer Vision: Recognition CV

 - Web API
-  - Open-source toolkit for machine learning based projects.
+  - Open-source toolkit for computer vision projects on the web.
-    - Features popular machine learning algorithms.
-      - Provides example usages for each algorithm that are user-friendly.
+    - Features image processing and analysis algorithms in OpenCV.

 **Project Sherlock** is a Cloud-Based Machine Learning and Aritifical Intelligence API.
 We implement, optimize, and rigorously test powerful algorithms and then release our work to the public in the form of a documented API.